unfoldadmin/django-unfold/docs/configuration/settings.md

 ---
 title: Settings options
 order: 1
-description: All available settings.py options for Unfold configuration.
+description: Configure Django Unfold admin interface with settings.py options.
+Customize site title, header, logo, icons, environment, and UI elements.
+Learn all available configuration options for tailoring your admin experience.
 ---

 # Settings options

-The `UNFOLD` dictionary contains all available options to configure the admin interface.
-By default, there is not need to set any options.
-The admin interface will work as expected.
-Below you can find full list of available options.
+The `UNFOLD` dictionary provides a comprehensive set of configuration options for customizing the Django admin interface.
+While the admin interface works perfectly well with default settings and requires no additional configuration, you have the flexibility to customize various aspects of its behavior and appearance.
+Below you'll find a complete list of all available configuration options that can be defined in your settings file.

 ```python
 # settings.py